bbhorne/love-online/index.md

 we're hiring Montreal artists and writers belonging to marginalized groups to contribute pieces; contributors will be paid between $50-100 CAD, depending on how many submissions are accepted.

 <3 </3 will be made available digitally (for *free!!*) and physically (PWYC).  we're publishing at the end of March 2019.

+this project has been generously funded by the [Digital Justice Lab] (https://digitaljusticelab.ca/).

 #### who are we?

-our machines run on nonbinary code. we write our scripts with the hope that they'll be rewritten, broken, torn and burned. we are...
+our machines run on nonbinary code. we write our scripts with the hope that they'll be rewritten, broken, torn and burned. we are a few millennials who remember what dating was like before the internet, and we want to capture these collective memories before they're lost. we are...

-*Yuan* (pronouns (if you want) - twitter handle if you want - short desc)
+*Yuan* (pronounced you-anne, she/they - [@ystvns] (https://www.twitter.com/ystvns) - into tech + law + ethics + anti-oppression + harm reduction + doggos)

 *Gabriela* (she/her - @gab_catalina - Colombiana, writer, powerfemme, researcher / community youth worker)